apache/sedona/docs/tutorial/snowflake/sql.md

 FROM lefts
 ```

-## Functions that are only availble in Sedona
+## Functions that are only available in Sedona

 Sedona implements over 200 geospatial vector and raster functions, which are much more than what Snowflake native functions offer.
 For example: